Task-based learning approach – situational tasks

 The task-based learning approach I’m trying to implement varies greatly from the methods and stages seen in teaching manuals and methodological textbooks.

-First of all, my students are given time to prepare for the task before the lesson.
-However, they are encouraged to make notes as opposed to writing their story out word-for-word.
+First of all, I give my students time to prepare for the task before the lesson.
+I encourage them to make notes rather than write out their story word-for-word.

-The preparation time given to students cuts out the need for introducing pre-task activities and going through the target language that students should include in their stories.
+Giving students time to prepare at home cuts out the need for introducing pre-task activities and going through the target language that students should include in their stories.

-I’m a fast typer so I’ve been able to write down my students’ stories almost word for word.
-If I slow down, I’m at least able to note their major errors and key areas for improvement.
+I’m a fast typer, so I’ve been able to write down my students’ stories as they speak almost word for word.
+Most importantly, I’m able to note down major errors and areas for improvement.

-I will start recording these stories because it will give both my students and me plenty of material to analyse and improve upon.
+I plan to start voice recording these stories in order to give my students plenty of material to analyse and improve upon.